quarky11/Bike_Rentals_Analysis/README.md

 ---

 ### 3 .
-Run Streamlit App
+Run Streamlit App on VS CODE

+1. If you are using VS Code (my case) dont forget to click open folder and choose Dashboard folder.
+2. After that dont forget to Ctrl + Shift + P and select the desired interpreter from the list.
+This step will connect your library from command prompt to VS Code.
-1. Just go to the terminal and write this ' streamlit run app.py '.
-The 'app.py' is your python file name that contains your dashboard.
+3. After all connect go to terminal and write ' streamlit run app.py '.
+The 'app.py' is your python file name and in this case that's the name.

 ---